maxnd/mxMarkEdit/README.md

 The `Tools - Optimize presentation...` menu item creates a copy of the current presentation optimized to be shown with mxMarkEdit, and saves it with the name of the file in use plus ` - mxMarkEdit` addition.
 Basically, the various items of first level are separated by an empty paragraph, and the repeated titles of the slides are removed.

 The `Tools - Convert with Pandoc` menu item converts the current document and its possible tables into another format specified in the options of the software.
 The converted file is created in the same folder of the current document.

+The `Tools - Convert with Pandoc without table` menu item converts the current document without its possible tables into another format specified in the options of the software.
+The converted file is created in the same folder of the current document.

 The `Tools - Open another window` menu item opens another instance of the software if the app is located in the `Applications` directory.